satyajit-bagchi/articles/phone_data_to_ros/README.md

 ## Use cases:

 - Maybe you're playing around with computer vision algorithms without a working webcam or you want to have your camera moving rather than moving the objects in front of the camera, whatever floats your boat.
-    - Basicaly, If you need a camera, I'm guessing you have a pretty great one in your pocket, or lying in a drawer somewhere.
+    - Basically, If you need a camera, I'm guessing you have a pretty great one in your pocket, or lying in a drawer somewhere.

 - Maybe you have an object detection inference network running as a node, and you want to (because now you can) overlay your object detections on top of that.